 Jacquie joined Ability Centre as Chief Executive Officer in September 2018.
 She has held a wide range of senior strategic leadership roles for the past two decades at Lotterywest.
 She is committed to the not for profit sector and developing our community as one that is inclusive, strong and socially rich.
-Jacquie holds a Bachelor of Arts (Social Sciences) from Curtin University and a Graduate Certificate in Management from Deakin University and is a Graduate of the Australian Institute of Company Directors.
+Jacquie holds a Bachelor of Arts (Social Sciences) from Curtin University, a Graduate Certificate in Management from Deakin University and is a Graduate of the Australian Institute of Company Directors.

 Chief Financial Officer & Company Secretary

 Darren joined Ability Centre in May 2016.
 His experience includes Director of Finance Perth Diocesan Trustees, Financial Controller Central Systems Pty Ltd / Resource Development Group Ltd, Financial Controller Pluton Resources Ltd, Chief Finance Officer / University Secretary The University of Notre Dame Australia, and an extensive stint at St John of God Health Care as Group Manager Accounting Services, Joint Acting Group Director Finance, Finance Manager.

 Chief People Officer

 Tamsyn joined Ability Centre in January 2018 in the role of Chief People Officer.
 Tamsyn is a strategic Human Resources professional specialising in fostering values based cultures with a focus on driving innovation, service improvement and productivity in conjunction with best practice leadership and management.
 Tamsyn’s career in People and Culture has spanned more than two decades, and has most recently involved delivering a restructure of the Northern Territory Department of Health.